9ae/ace/characters/sicili.md

 What pressure it must be to be a beacon of hope for people?
 But how did she end up becoming that?
 Is there more to her than just being naturally likeable?

+Is about the disillusionment of stories.
+She believed in the tales of lygeia.
+This chapter we have them chasing after a legend.

 ------

 ## Reasons